siangyin/HelloDay/README.md

 - Support groups to motivate one, letting you know you are not alone.
 - Healthy lifestyle, tackle your bad habit and create better routine.
 - Time management and tracking system help to increase productivity
-- Self reflect, time to let go of what holding you back, understand ownself and explore your identity.
+- Self-reflect/ self-care, time to let go of what holding you back, understand ownself and explore your identity.

 ## Project Development